rackerlabs/atom-hopper/README.txt

  http://localhost:8080/namespace/feed/?search=%2BCAT1

-Note: the %2B is the urlencoded value of the + operator.
+Note: The %2B is the urlencoded value of the + operator.

 Multiple categories: